 Initially I wasn’t resting enough or eating enough calories.
 I would get to the afternoon with no energy and couldn’t focus properly.
 My food mainly came from small stores and I really struggled to find appropriate meals with a high enough calorie content.
 I just wasn’t eating enough or the right sorts of things.
 Due to the cold weather I wasn’t stopping and resting either, as I kept moving to stay warm.
 Once I figured this out, I started stopping for longer rests and eating good meals in cafes and pubs whenever possible.
 When I did this I found I could walk a lot further in the day and felt a lot better.

 For most of the walk I never thought about the whole 1200 mile walk as it was just too overwhelming.
 Instead I focused on a day or two ahead at most.
 I found that I was better just walking until I was tired and then stopping.
 If I ever thought that I’ve got to walk 20 miles today, I stopped enjoying the walk and struggled to complete the distance.

 I am OK with my own company but rarely felt lonely anyway because I was meeting so many interesting people along the way.
 As I was walking on my own people seemed happy to stop me for a chat or engage me in conversation when I stopped at a pub or cafe.

 Allowing plenty of time for the walk made it a lot easier and reduced the stress.
 I had allowed 3 months to do it but finished in 2.
-I was able to do short days when the weather was bad or I felt tired, and I never felt I was behind schedule.
-I was also did a lot higher mileage when I felt like it, which wouldn’t have been possible if I was walking to a plan.
+I was able to do short days when the weather was bad or I felt tired, and this way I never felt I was behind schedule.
+I also did a lot higher mileage when I felt like it, which wouldn’t have been possible if I was walking to a plan.
 I don’t think I would have completed it if I had planned it any more than I did.